zot4plan/Zot4Plan/README.md

 * General Education Requirement Tab ❄️

-    - 10 main dropdowns - each represents a GE section (the number of required courses is also included)
+    - 10 main dropdowns - each represents a GE category.

     - A combination of dropdown and search bar is implemented to help users find their courses in an efficient manner